testillano/h2agent/docs/api/README.md

 The logging level (`GET /admin/v1/logging`) retrieves the current level: `Debug|Informational|Notice|Warning|Error|Critical|Alert|Emergency`.

 To change it (`PUT /admin/v1/logging?level=<level>`), provide any of the valid log levels as query parameter.
 This can be also configured on start as described in the [command line](../../README.md#command-line) section.

+### Health

+`GET /admin/v1/health` returns `{"status":"healthy"}` with HTTP 200.
+This endpoint is intended for Kubernetes liveness and readiness probes.
+It is always available as long as the admin server is running.

 ### Configuration